gian-hancock/gian-hancock.github.io/content/posts/aoc-beacon-exclusion-zone/index.md

 I found this approach surprisingly effective—at least it was surprising to me.
 The runtime has gone from approximately 3.5 days to 227ms on my machine, a factor of 1.3×10<sup>6</sup> improvement.

 Thinking about this critically for a moment: with the brute force method we perform 4×10<sup>6</sup> coverage checks for each row, now we only need around 2 (based on our worked example).
-Roughly speaking we'd expect a factor of 2×10<sup>6</sup> speedup, so in hindsight I shouldn't have been surprised afterall.
+Roughly speaking we'd expect a factor of 2×10<sup>6</sup> speedup, so in hindsight I shouldn't have been surprised after all.

 I think 227ms is "good enough", but can we do better?